The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

-Register to vote online.
+Register to vote online at least 5 days before Election Day.
 Alternatively, download, print, and fill out the Nevada voter registration application form.
-Mail or hand-deliver the completed form to your County Clerk or Registrar of Voters, or register in-person at any NV Department of Motor Vehicles office, your county clerk or registrar of voters’ office, various social service agencies, and some college campuses by October 11, 2022.
+Mail or hand-deliver the completed form to your County Clerk or Registrar of Voters, or register in-person at any NV Department of Motor Vehicles office, your county clerk or registrar of voters’ office.
+If mailed, the form must be postmarked 28 days before Election Day.
+In-person voter registration is available up to and including Election Day.

 Check your registration status.